spevans/swift-project1/README.md

 ## What is it?

-A project to write a kernel in Swift with that can boot on a Mac or PC.
+A project to write a kernel in Swift that can boot on a Mac or PC.
 The main aim is to get a simple kernel booting up with a CLI with full concurrency/thread support.

 There is a short writeup about it [here](http://si.org/projects/project1).

-## What does it do?

-- Boots up Under QEMU/Bochs or on a Macbook as a EFI image (via GRUB) or .iso on a usbkey
-- Scans ACPI/SMBIOS tables
+## Current status

+- Boots up under QEMU, Bochs and VMWare.
+Also boots on Macbook 3,1 (13inch Late 2007)
 - Installs interrupts and exception/fault handlers
 - Sets up paging
+- Scans ACPI/SMBIOS tables
+- Parses ACPI tables
+- Initialises the APIC and IO/APIC (or PIC)
-- Scans PCI bus
+- Scans PCI bus (MMIO or PIO) to show vendor/device IDs
-- Initialises the APIC and IO/APIC (or PIC), PIT and PS/2 keyboard controller
+- Initialises the PIT and PS/2 keyboard controller
-- Setups an APIC timer and PIT timer and shows a test message with interrupt counts.
+- Sets up an APIC and PIT timers and shows a test message with interrupt counts.
 - Runs a simple task reading keyboard scan codes from a circular buffer and translates them to ASCII codes to show on the screen.
-The Macbook doesnt have an i8042 PS/2 keyboard controller so the keyboard will not work.
+The Macbook doesn't have an i8042 PS/2 keyboard controller so the keyboard will not work.

+Currently working on an ACPI AML parser and bytecode interpreter to allow more devices to be setup correctly including the Realtime Clock and PCI interrupts.

 The next major tasks are:

 - ACPI parser and bytecode interpreter to find the full device tree
 - USB controller and USB keyboard driver
-- Bring all processor cores online
-- Run a task on each core to show up concurrency issues
-- Implement locking and mutexs etc to try and solve the concurrency issues

 ## How to build it

+_The Xcode project is only used to build unit tests for some of the libraries and the ACPI TDD.
+It cannot build the kernel._

-Currently it only builds on linux.
+Currently it only builds on Linux.
 It requires:

 * clang
 * nasm (known to work with 2.11.09rc1 but earlier should be ok)